Cruise ships are still scrambling for safe harbor - KEYT | KCOY

 Industry group CLIA encompasses 38 cruise companies, with a total of 277 ships.

-The organization confirmed to CNN on Friday that about 5.4% of the total fleet are currently at sea completing journeys.
+The organization confirmed to CNN on March 31 that 3.6% of the total fleet was still at sea completing adjusted itineraries and five ships are awaiting debarkation.

+“Flight restrictions and port closures have led to some challenges bringing ships in, however our members are working around the clock to address these road blocks,” a CLIA spokersperson told CNN Travel.

+“CLIA is asking ports and governments around the world to allow these ships to come into port so that those onboard can make their way home safely and as quickly as possible.”

 Here are details on the cruise ships still in limbo that we know about.